Analysis comparing wage, revenue and inflation over the past two years shows the coffee industry is paying its staff more by raising prices

 In 2017 United Baristas wrote a series of articles on coffee shop profitability and staff wages.
-We were concerned that the industry was charging consumers too little and a culture of benchmarking meant coffee shops were seeking to be simultaneously faster, cheaper and better than their competitors rather than allowing their proposition to evolve towards a viable niche of consumers.
+We were concerned that the industry was charging consumers too little, and a culture of hyper-competitive benchmarking meant coffee shops were seeking to be simultaneously faster, cheaper and better than their competitors – rather than allowing their shop’s proposition to develop into viable niches.

-The headline data indicates the industry is making progress on a number of fronts.
-Cup price increases have outstripped inflation and the consumer price index (CPI), and much of that price increase is going towards shop staff wages.
+Industry and economic data indicates the industry is making progress on a number of fronts.
+Increases in cup prices have outstripped general inflation as well as the Consumer Price Inflation (CPI) – and much of that price increase is going towards shop staff wages.

 |Cup prices||up ~10%|